marquee/static-sdk/docs/configuration.md

 * `SITE_TWITTER_SCREEN_NAME` - the Twitter `screen_name` for the publication, used for Twitter Cards
 * `auto_assets` - set to `false` to disable automatic asset compilation

-## `main`
+## Entrypoint

-The entrypoint is the module that is loaded by the SDK and starts the compiler.
-It MAY be a `coffee`, `jsx`, or `cjsx` file, in addition to regular JavaScript.
+The entrypoint specified by `"main"` is the module that is loaded by the SDK and starts the compiler.
+It MAY be a `js`, `coffee`, `jsx`, or `cjsx` file, MAY be named anything, and MAY be located anywhere in the project.

 ## Tokens